-In a recent blog, Dr. David M. Allen, a psychoanalytic psychiatrist, attacks cognitive-behavioral therapy (CBT), claiming that it is a simplistic approach that only addresses simple problems.
+In a recent blog post, Dr. David M. Allen, a psychoanalytic psychiatrist, attacks cognitive-behavioral therapy (CBT), claiming that it is a simplistic approach that only addresses simple problems.
 He discounts the "evidence-based" model underpinning CBT and claims that there is a conspiracy in the National Institute of Mental Health (which he calls "the cognitive behavioral mafia") that appears reluctant to fund psychoanalytic research.
 In addition, he claims that CBT is simply another way of viewing people as "stupid" because they hold irrational beliefs that contribute to their suffering.
 He also claims that CBT says almost nothing about the origin of these beliefs except to say that people are just "born that way."
 Dr. Allen then goes on to provide some anecdotes which are intended to demonstrate his skill as a therapist, finishing his diatribe with the following: "Therapists who challenge these ideas without understanding how central they are to a person's psychology do so at their own risk.
 Patients will fight them tooth and nail, and they will get absolutely nowhere.
 Cognitive therapists, put that in your pipe and smoke it."

 As a former pipe smoker and current cognitive behavioral therapist, I gave up smoking a pipe long ago-actually, several years after I abandoned psychoanalytic approaches.
 I read the evidence on effectiveness and I thought, "I owe it to my patients to provide them with the best treatments available."
 Those treatments were CBT.

 Let me address Allen's criticisms, which I think are based on a lack of understanding of CBT, a lack of ability to recognize the importance of scientific evidence, and a practiced misrepresentation of the reality that exists.

 1. Yes, CBT is empirically based